-- Covert power move: a power move that on the surface seems friendly or submissive, but that in truth empowers the agent and potentially disempower the receiver
+- Covert power move: a power move that is delivered with a mix of friendliness, professionalism and, sometimes, even submissiveness, but that in truth empowers the agent and disempowers or shames the receiver.

 Power With Warmth™, mix: in social strategies and power dynamics, a social strategy designed to maximize social success.

 It consists of displaying behavior and body language that is at the same time powerful and warm.

 It’s based on the availability principle™ and the stereotype content model.
 The SCM, in turn, is based on a body of research showing that people first assess others based on competence (power) and warmth (friendliness).

 Power showdowns (AKA: “domination showdowns”, “showdowns”)™: in social and power dynamics, it refers to an escalating confrontation, a battle of wills, and/or a frame battle.